Get 44% Off. Only $8.33/mo

 Well, this data just provides approximate averages.

-Showing you examples of how your poor form using cardio machines is not only lowering the results from your cardio workouts, but it’s also deceiving you into thinking you may be burning more calories than you really are.
+I’ll do this by showing you examples of how your poor form when using cardio machines, is not only lowering the results from your cardio workouts, but it’s also deceiving you into thinking you may be burning more calories than you really are.

 Just like poor form can ruin your results with weight training, poor form can also greatly reduce the effectiveness of your cardio workouts.